MCP Server for Code Retrieval · v1.80.1 · 1,700+ ★

 Benchmark

-Compare a standard agent's file-based exploration vs. jCodeMunch symbol retrieval for the query: "How are survey submissions handled?"
+Compare a standard agent's file-based exploration vs. jCodeMunch symbol retrieval for the query: "How does dependency injection work?"

 Standard Agent (File-based)